-3.20 Community, Cultural and Built Sports Facilities
+3.17 Community, Cultural and Built Sports Facilities

-- 3.20.1 A good variety and geographical spread of community, built sports and cultural facilities add to the quality of life for residents, workers, visitors and those who study in the Borough.
+- 3.17.1 A good variety and geographical spread of community, built sports and cultural facilities add to the quality of life for residents, workers, visitors and those who study in the Borough.
 Sports facilities encourage healthy living; community facilities promote social interaction and inclusion; and cultural facilities help develop understanding and appreciation of arts and culture, often outside people's normal sphere of life.
-The Community Strategy also promotes 'life long learning' and the Borough's educational establishments are key to ensuring such opportunities are readily available. - 3.20.2 The Sustainability Appraisal emphasised that the provision and retention of such facilities is integral to achieving sustainable communities.
+The Community Strategy also promotes 'life long learning' and the Borough's educational establishments are key to ensuring such opportunities are readily available.
+In line with the South East Plan, the Council will continue to work closely with the education sector to ensure its needs can be met.
+Epsom and Ewell contains several institutions which provide important and valued community facilities that meet needs arising from beyond the boundaries of the Borough; these include The District General Hospital and providers of higher / further education, including North East Surrey College of Technology (NESCOT) and The University College for the Creative Arts (UCCA). - 3.17.2 The sustainability appraisal emphasised that the provision and retention of such facilities is integral to achieving sustainable communities.
 Planning policy can assist in achieving this objective through helping to maintain a balanced provision of facilities, by supporting their increased accessibility and use, and by providing a positive framework in which emerging proposals will be considered.
-The Council will work with other agencies as they develop their plans, to help ensure the necessary new facilities are provided at the right time and in the right locations. - 3.20.3 A key theme of the Community Strategy is the need to work towards a more harmonious and inclusive society.
-It identified the need for improved services and facilities for young people (particularly teenagers) as a particular need.
+The Council will work with other agencies as they develop their plans, to help ensure the necessary new facilities are provided at the right time and in the right locations. - 3.17.3 A key theme of the Community Strategy is the need to work towards a more harmonious and inclusive society.
+It identified the need for improved services and facilities for young people (particularly teenagers).
 This priority has been adopted by the Council and is embraced in the preparation of the Epsom and Ewell Borough Youth Plan and associated Action Plan, which aims to support the more effective coordination of agencies involved in providing youth services.
-The Core Strategy will support initiatives which will help enrich the overall quality of life in the Borough, particularly where they meet the identified needs of local communities or of the wider area. - 3.20.4 The accessibility of community and sports facilities by a wide range of travel modes is essential, particularly where they are likely to attract people from a wider area than the local community in which they are located.
+The Core Strategy will support initiatives which will help enrich the overall quality of life in the Borough, particularly where they meet the identified needs of local communities or of the wider area. - 3.17.4 The accessibility of community and sports facilities by a wide range of travel modes is essential, particularly where they are likely to attract people from a wider area than the local community in which they are located.
 The Council's Leisure Strategy has the aim to ensure that services are provided to a good standard and are accessible to all.
-It is therefore important to maximise the use of existing facilities as, with restricted site opportunities, the scope for significant new facilities will be limited. - 3.20.5 The Borough's open spaces, which include outdoor sport and recreation facilities, can also provide an essential leisure asset for the community.
+It is therefore important to maximise the use of existing facilities as, with restricted site opportunities, the scope for significant new facilities will be limited.

+3.17.5 The Borough's open spaces, which include outdoor sport and recreation facilities, can also provide an essential leisure asset for the community.
 Policy CS4 sets out the broad policies to protect these areas, and the detailed designation of sites will be made in the Site Allocations DPD.

-The loss of community and built sports facilities, particularly those catering for the young or old, will be resisted unless:
+The loss of community, cultural and built sports facilities, particularly those catering for the young or old, will be resisted unless: